SandyWyper/SandyDotDev/src/content/projects/high-5/index.md

 ### Styling a google map.

 You can totally customise how the map is presented by passing a JSON array along with your MapsAPI request.
-I've written a short article about it you [can checkout here](/blog/styling-google-maps).
+I've written a short article about it you [can&nbsp;checkout&nbsp;here](/blog/styling-google-maps).

 ### The Places API